NI Water used wrong law to implement hosepipe ban and is threatening criminal records for nonexistent ‘crimes’

-The sweeping hosepipe ban implemented 10 days ago by Northern Ireland’s state-owned water company does not have legal authority, the News Letter can reveal.
+The sweeping hosepipe ban implemented 10 days ago by Northern Ireland’s state-owned water company does not have legal authority, it has been revealed.

 NI Water has purported to have powers within GB legislation which do not apply to Northern Ireland to impose a far-reaching ban on everything from washing windows to cleaning paths and filling swimming pools if a hose is used.